amath574w2015/am574-group06/README.md

 Our presentation can be found here:
 * [presentation.pdf](Presentation/presentation.pdf)
-* To find it in the repository, go to the Presentation folder and open the Presentation.pdf file.
+* To find it in the repository, go to the Presentation folder and open the presentation.pdf file.

 Our final paper can be found here:
 * [FinalPaper.pdf](FinalPaper/FinalPaper.pdf)